rysdev/shuffleFit/README.md

 # shuffleFit
-Randomize your Workout-Routine
+Randomize your Workout Routine

+Skeleton up with login system working

-Skeleton up - Work in progess
+Work in Progess